A verse-by-verse exegetical commentary on the New Testament Greek textPDF eBook

 FAITH + WORKS = RIGHTEOUSNESS = BLESSINGS.

-The reformers focused on how a person can be saved, but Jesus, as with Paul, focuses on how a person may fully appropriate the promised Abrahamic blessings.
+The Reformers focused on how a person can be saved, but Jesus, as with Paul, focused on how a person may fully appropriate the promised Abrahamic blessings / new life in Christ.

 i] Extensive use of Old Testament texts